jstrait/wavefile/README.markdown

 Released on __TBD__, this version has these changes:

+* **Ruby 2.0 or greater is now required** - the gem no longer works in Ruby 1.9.3.
+* **Backwards incompatible change:** Calling `Reader.close` on a `Reader` instance that is already closed no longer raises `ReaderClosedError`.
+Instead, it does nothing.
+Similarly, calling `Writer.close` on a `Writer` instance that is already closed no longer raises `WriterClosedError`.
+Thanks to [@kylekyle](https://github.com/kylekyle) for raising this as an issue.
 * **Better compatibility when writing Wave files.** `Writer` will now write files using a format called WAVE_FORMAT_EXTENSIBLE where appropriate.
 This is a behind-the-scenes improvement - for most use cases it won't affect how you use the gem, but can result in better compatibility with other programs.
   * A file will automatically be written using WAVE_FORMAT_EXTENSIBLE format if any of the following are true:
     * It has more than 2 channels